ambonvik/cimba/docs/tutorial.rst

 wrapper functions (actually macros) like ``cmb_logger_user()`` or ``cmb_logger_error()``.

 The key concept to understand here is the *logger flags*.
-Cimba uses a 32-bit unsigned integer (``int32_t``) as a bit mask to determine what log entries to print and which to ignore.
+Cimba uses a 32-bit unsigned integer (``uint32_t``) as a bit mask to determine what log entries to print and which to ignore.
 Cimba reserves the top four bits for its own use, identifying messages of various severities, leaving the 28 remaining bits for the user application.

 There is a central bit field and a bit mask in each call.
 If a simple bitwise and (``&``) between the central bit field and the caller's bit mask gives a non- zero result, that line is printed, otherwise not.
-Initally, all bits in the central bit field are on, ``0xFFFFFFFF``.
+Initially, all bits in the central bit field are on, ``0xFFFFFFFF``.
 You can turn selected bits on and off with ``cmb_logger_flags_on()`` and ``cmb_logger_flags_off()``.